Fluorescence-Detected Circular Dichroism of a Chiral Molecular Monolayer with Dielectric Metasurfaces

-The fluorophore, $\text{Atto}^\text{TM}\, 590$, was covalently attached to the 5’-end of the DNA sequence: 5’-AG GTG GCA TAT AAT ATA TCG GTC GT-3’, which also contained a thiol modification on the 3’-end (Figure 2a).
-The complex absorbs strongly from $500-650\,\text{nm}$, with a peak in excitation at $600\,\text{nm}$ and an emission maximum at $615\,\text{nm}$ that depends on the excitation wavelength (Figure 2b,c).
-When hybridized with its fully complementary strand, the dye-dsDNA complex exhibits a positive CD signal in its visible absorption band.\cite{kringle2018temperature,norden1982structure,neelakandan2014ground,tuite2018linear} Interestingly, the sign of the CD signal is reversed when the DNA molecules are denatured as the dye molecules experience the different local environment of the single strand's secondary structure (Figure 2d).\cite{holmgaard2017origin} This enantiomer-reversal-like behavior is particularly useful to probe changes in the sign of the CD signal on the same substrates without varying surface density.
+The fluorophore, $\text{Atto}^{\text{TM}}$590, was covalently attached to the 5’-end of a 25 base pair DNA sequence with a thiol modification on the 3’-end (Figure 2a, see SI for details).
+The complex absorbs strongly from 500-650nm, with a peak in excitation at 600nm and an emission maximum at 615nm that depends on the excitation wavelength (Figure 2b,c).
+When hybridized with its fully complementary strand, the dye-dsDNA complex exhibits a positive CD signal in its visible absorption band.\cite{kringle2018temperature,norden1982structure,neelakandan2014ground,tuite2018linear} Interestingly, the sign of the CD signal is reversed when the DNA molecules are denatured as the dye molecules experience the different local environment of the single strand's secondary structure (Figures 2d, S2).\cite{stokes2007making} This enantiomer-reversal-like behavior is particularly useful to probe changes in the sign of the CD signal on the same substrates without varying surface density.

-The metasurfaces were functionalized with self-assembled monolayers of the dye-DNA complexes with widely-used silane chemistry (Figure 3a).\cite{nakatsuka2018aptamer,abendroth:2017} Terminal amine groups on vapor-deposited films of (3-aminopropyl)trimethoxysilane were crosslinked to pre-hybridized thiol-modified DNA strands using \textit{m}-maleimidobenzoyl-\textit{N}-hydroxysuccinimide ester (See SI).
-Monolayers of DNA prepared by silanization on Si/SiO$_2$ typically feature surface densities of $\sim$10$^{12}$ molecules/cm$^2$, which represents an approximate upper bound to the limit of detection of our technique.\cite{strother2000synthesis, pirrung2002make} To validate surface functionalization, fluorescence spectra of the metasurfaces were collected both before and after DNA assembly.
-Strong fluorescence near the long-pass edge at $600\,\text{nm}$ can be attributed to background fluorescence from the sapphire substrate.
-However, a significant increase in emission intensity from $610-650\,\text{nm}$ following functionalization confirms that fluorescence from the monolayer is distinguishable from that of the substrate (Figure 3b).
+The metasurfaces were functionalized with self-assembled monolayers of the dye-DNA complexes with widely-used silane chemistry (Figure 3a).\cite{nakatsuka2018aptamer,cheung2020detecting} Terminal amine groups on vapor-deposited films of (3-aminopropyl)trimethoxysilane were crosslinked to pre-hybridized thiol-modified DNA strands using \textit{m}-maleimidobenzoyl-\textit{N}-hydroxysuccinimide ester (See SI).
+Monolayers of DNA prepared by silanization on Si/SiO$_2$ typically feature surface densities of $\sim$10$^{12}$ molecules/cm$^2$, which represents an approximate upper bound to the limit of detection of our technique.\cite{strother2000synthesis, pirrung2002make} To validate surface functionalization, metasurface fluorescence spectra were collected both before and after DNA assembly.
+Strong fluorescence near the long-pass edge at 600nm can be attributed to background fluorescence from the sapphire substrate.
+However, a significant increase in emission intensity from 610-650nm following functionalization confirms that fluorescence from the monolayer is distinguishable from that of the substrate (Figure 3b).